Marquette University College of Engineering: Academics

 In 2011, the college opened a new facility, Engineering Hall, to house laboratories.

 The college is home to a major interdisciplinary machine shop and hands-on work center, called the Discovery Learning Laboratory, as well as the Marquette University Humanoid Engineering & Intelligent Robotics Lab.
 Researchers in the college have built a visualization lab to create 3D-interactive exhibits and activities.

 Projects conducted by the college range from human-powered nebulizers to designing humanoid robots that help combat childhood obesity.
 A student team in the college is building a CubeSat that they will launch into space with NASA in 2016 or 2017.

 Rankings

+As of 2025, U.S. News & World Report ranks the college even 145 out of the 198 best engineering schools in the country.

 In 2012, U.S. News & World Report ranked the college's biomedical engineering program at 51st among all programs nationwide.
 The college as a whole is ranked as the top Jesuit-affiliated college of engineering in the United States.